phenogit/phenogit.github.io/kit-korner-notes.markdown

             2N: Maximum non-1C opener with 6 spades
         2C: Game forcing, partner bids his shape without regard to strength.
 Rebidding suit promises 6.
 If 5-4, partner bids his other suit even if he is minimum.
 Jumps in new suitsa re splinters
         2D: Natural game force
+            2S: Shows 6+ spades
+            2N: Balanced hand
+            3C: Does not show any extra strength or shape - may be a 5-4 minimum
         2S: Simple raise, no game interest
             2N: Some short suit game or slam try
                 3C      : Ask